 Remember, not all curtains or blinds are the same.
 Your curtains and blinds should complement your interior style and the mood you wish to emulate.

 Interior design by Anhans Interior Design

 For instance, a heavy and richer fabric like the Provence from Lushcacia might be great for contemporary homes, but seem out of place in an industrial setting.
-In such cases, we’d recommend looking for alternatives, like these wooden venetian blinds from The Curtain Boutique that are much better suited!
+In such cases, we’d recommend looking for alternatives, like wooden venetian blinds from END Curtain that are much better suited!

 2. The cost effectiveness of the window covering

 If cost is a consideration, here’s a rule of thumb: Curtains, in general, are always more affordable than blinds.
 Why?
 It’s all in its form – soft fabrics are always cheaper than blinds made of wood, plastic or aluminum.
 More work is also needed to construct a blind, which accounts for a more exorbitant price tag.

 For a more luxurious look, a suede or even this rose gold velvet from END Curtain will suit you best — if you’re willing to spend a little more, that is!

 Upkeeping your home is already quite a tedious affair, and affixing window treatments will add onto the load.
 If you prefer a more hassle-free way of maintenance, cleaning a set of curtains will definitely be less time-consuming – you can toss them in the washing machine or get them dry cleaned!

 Interior design by Third Avenue Studio